Scroll to...

 Tree-based Rules

-TrapStation maps incoming traps to your rule tree nodes.
-Each node has a filter to test traps, and options to log and forward matching traps.
+TrapStation maps incoming events/traps to your rule tree nodes.
+Each node has a filter to test events, and options to log and forward matching events.
 Nested tiers form progressively specific tests, which reduces the complexity of individual rule nodes.
-Nesting ensures that a partially-matched trap falls into a fail-safe rule node.
+Nesting ensures that a partially-matched event falls into a fail-safe rule node.
 And in general, TrapStation's tree-based rules promote a logical organization that is safer to maintain over time.

 Rule tree nodes